Our Immune-Therapy Technology Platform

 DermaVir Product Family Geographical Target Infected population DermaVir B Europe, America, Caribbean, Australia 3 million DermaVir C Sub-Saharan Africa, South-Asia 22.5 million DermaVir BC Chine 1 million DermaVir BF South-America 1.4 million DermaVir AB East-Europe 10,000 Source: UNAIDS

 In adition to our lead product candidate HIV vaccine our Technology Platform can be easily adapted to adress a number of other diseases, including a diverse range of cancers.

 On January 29, 2019 we expanded out licensing and develpment agreement with JSC Pharmadis whereby we will jointly develop therapeutic peoducts to treat the following cancer types:

 - glioblastoma - prostate cancer - colon & rectal cancer - Non-Hodgkin lymphoma - endometrial cancer - stomach cancer - bladder cancer - cervical cancer - lung cancer - thyroid cancer - leukemia - breast cancer - kidney cancer - ovarian cancer - liver cancer - myeloma - lip-oral cavity cancer - oesophagus cancer - brain cancer - gallbladder cancer

 The first two cancer to be address are Glioblastoma and Prostate Cacner.
-We anticipate initiating Phase I trials for both of these indications at the end of 2019.
+We anticipate initiating Phase I trials for both of these indications ain Q3 of 2021.